thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

   Impact of the sinc window radius in data samples.
-The radius is the same in all directions. a) lateral *SNRe* with no regularization for the simulation and TM phantom with 0.5% and 1.5% nominal strain.  b) the same quantity with regularization.
+The radius is the same in all directions. a) lateral *SNRe* with no regularization for the simulation and TM phantom with 0.5% and 1.5% nominal strain magnitude.  b) the same quantity with regularization.

-Content in the sinc interpolation calculation is determined by both the window type and the window radius.  |window_length_plot| show the effect of with window radius in data samples on the lateral *SNRe*.
+Content in the sinc interpolation calculation is determined by both the window type and the window radius.
+Figure 4 shows the effect of window radius in data samples on the lateral *SNRe*.
 Axial *SNRe* results are similar.
-For both the regularization and no regularization, a radius of one or two samples is insufficient.
+For both the cases of regularization and no regularization, a radius of one or two samples is insufficient.
 In the case of no regularization, improvements appear up to a radius of five samples.
-In contrast, with regularization, little gain is accrues after three samples.
-This type of regularization focalizes the similarity function, which decreases the need for a long interpolation window.
+In contrast, with regularization, little gain is accrued after three samples.
+This type of regularization localizes the content of the similarity function, which decreases the need for an expansive interpolation window.

-Since the two optimization methods generate the same result, the preferred optimization method is computes quicker.
+Since the two optimization methods generate similar results, the preferred optimization method would be the one with improved computational efficiency.
 Table 3.0 shows mean optimization for a subsample displacement calculation.
 While sinc interpolation is much more computationally expensive than the parametric methods, the times required are still feasible for real-time imaging.
-Nelder-Mead simplex optimization is slightly faster than gradient descent optimization, but they are very close.  |simplex_offset_plot|
+Nelder-Mead simplex optimization is slightly faster than gradient descent optimization, but they are very close.
-shows that the best initial simplex offset in samples is approximately 0.2-0.3 samples.
+Figure 5 shows that the best initial simplex offset in samples is approximately 0.2-0.3 samples.
 However, a poor choice for an initial simplex offset only generates about a 5% increase in optimization time.